hunter-heidenreich/SocialPosts/README.md

 The mission of this project/package is to enable research and study of conversational threads on social media.

+The following platforms are already implemented and directly integrated into this library:
+- Twitter
+- Reddit
+- 4Chan
+- Facebook

+Any questions or comments?
+Reach out to hunter (dot) scott (dot) heidenreich (at) gmail (dot) com!

 ## Core Objects

 ### Universal Post